Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 They also remain small throughout their lives, growing to a maximum of about 1.5 inches.

-You can comfortably keep a school in a 10 to 15-gallon fish tank.
+You can comfortably keep a school of Blue-Eyed Spotted Rainbowfish in a 10 to 15-gallon fish tank with live plants.

 3. Red Wagtail Platy – Xiphophorus maculatus